 Response orchestration ensures the right people are notified of incidents based on specific rules, policies, and notification preferences.

 Co-workers can collaborate through video conferencing, if needed, to communicate and resolve an incident.
 Alternatively, communication can be routed to other collaboration tools.

 Opsgenie also notifies stakeholders according to the organizational hierarchy you specify.
 Alternatively, incident status web pages can be created for stakeholders to check status and application health routinely at their convenience.

 If you receive support calls during outages, Opsgenie can route them to the right person using pre-determined on-call schedules.
 If no one is available to answer, Opsgenie can take a message and automatically send an alert to the right person.

 Opsgenie also collects reporting so you can analyze incident data and see how the organization is performing from an operational perspective.
 Opsgenie offers global reports which provide an account-wide view of notifications, API usage, and MTTA/R (Mean time to assist and respond).
 The other report Opsgenie offers is team reports which give you insight into team activities and performance.

 With postmortem analysis, you can learn from past incidents, assess the effectiveness of your response practices, and improve your operations moving forward.

-If you’re ready to improve and streamline your Incident and Alert Management systems, we invite you to register for our upcoming webinar, How to Automate Incident Alerts, and Escalation with Opsgenie, on November 12th.
+If you’re ready to improve and streamline your Incident and Alert Management systems, we invite you to watch our webinar, How to Automate Incident Alerts, and Escalation with Opsgenie.

 In this presentation, our Atlassian experts will go deeper into Opsgenie and how you can use it to automate your alerting processes so you never miss a critical alert.
 We have a limited number of spots available for this webinar, so please register today if you’d like to attend.